Table of Contents

 Is Elementor Faster than Divi? – Key Performance Takeaways

-Elementor’s full loading time is 4.4 seconds, slightly faster than Divi, which loaded in 4.9 seconds.
-Overall, both builders are similar in speed and can be great for your performance (and design) goals.
+Elementor’s full loading time is 2.7 seconds, slightly faster than Divi, which loaded in 2.9 seconds.
+Overall, both builders are similar in speed and can be great for your performance goals.

-• Regarding the Core Web Vitals, Elementor is performing better than Divi.
-Divi’s Largest Contentful Paint (LCP) is 4.7 seconds against 3.3 s for Elementor.
-The CLS is in red for Divi but in green for Elementor.
+• About the Core Web Vitals, Elementor is performing slightly better than Divi.
+The CLS is orange for Divi but green for Elementor.
+However, Divi’s Largest Contentful Paint (LCP) is 5.8 seconds and 5.4 seconds for Elementor, placing them both in red.

-• Divi has a bigger page size (1.94 MB) but triggers fewer HTTP requests than Elementor (18 against 39).
+• Elementor has a bigger page size (940 KB against 874 KB for Elementor) but triggers fewer HTTP requests than Divi (15 against 36).

-Now that we have run our performance audit, let’s look at each builder’s main features so you make up your mind easier for your next project!
+Now that we have run our performance audit, let’s look at each builder’s main features so you know which one to choose for your next project!

 Divi Interface Elementor Interface